 Each child with ADHD has different needs.
 Your doctor may prescribe medicine to help your child pay attention.
 You will learn about possible side effects.

 Some children with ADHD also have learning disabilities.
 Others need help with social skills.
 An SLP can work with your child on speech, language, and social problems.
 The SLP can help your child learn how to plan and organize to get tasks done.
 Your child may need to learn how to take turns and pay attention when talking to others.
-The SLP will also work with your child's teacher to find ways to help him in class.
-He may need to sit in the front of the class.
-Or, he may need to use checklists or planners to stay organized.
+The SLP will also work with your child's teacher to find ways to help them in class.
+They may need to sit in the front of the class.
+Or, they may need to use checklists or planners to stay organized.
 The SLP can work in the classroom to help your child.